Skip to main content

 With email being one of the most common channels of communication for the good, bad, and ugly, email-based phishing attacks are here to stay!
 But this does not mean you cannot protect your organization from succumbing to such attacks.

-Follow these tips to mitigate the risk of email-based phishing attacks and strengthen your security posture
+Follow these tips to **mitigate the risk of email-based phishing attacks and strengthen your security posture.

-Implement Multi-Factor Authentication (MFA)
+How Do You Implement Multi-Factor Authentication (MFA)?

 Gone are the days of single-factor authentication.
 As email ecosystems and attacks targeting these ecosystems become more complex, it is clear that we need a solution that offers comprehensive and layered protection.
 Multi-factor authentication (MFA), like a two-step verification process, checks these boxes and makes it significantly harder for attackers to gain unauthorized access.